ccb60/ccb60/README.md

 # Curtis Bohlen Github Archive

-## State of Casco Bay Data Archives
-The "State of Casco Bay" data and data analysis archives have been moved to more permanent homes.

-Working data, with streamlined versions of data analysis can be found at [CBEP-SoCB](https://github.com/CBEP-SoCB).
-Complete archives, including original data, code for data QA/QC and data preparation, and many other details, can be found at [CBEP-SoCB-Details](https://github.com/CBEP-SoCB-Details).

 # Contents of This Archive
 The repositories included in this archive include several "side projects" undertaken as part of my work for the Casco Bay Estuary Partnership, as